Toll Free: 1800-258-7332

 Safety Responsibilities

-The primary responsibility is to maintain safety and comfort for everyone.
+The primary responsibility of cabin crew is to maintain safety and comfort for everyone.

 • As passengers start boarding the plane, crew members must greet and welcome passengers to usher a homely and positive feeling.